If you wanted to see some gorgeous Nagaland Photos, keep reading this post!

-Nagaland was quite honestly like no where else I had ever visited in India, or even travelled before.
+Nagaland was quite honestly like nowhere else I had ever visited, or even travelled before.
 It was like going back in time to a place before wifi, before the 21st century, a real adventure I could sink my teeth into.

 Little did I know, as my bumpy bus meandered through the state of Nagaland, that I was going to enter my biggest and most challenging adventure of all.

 Here I met all sorts of Nagaland people: head hunters with facial tattoos, chief tribal kings who smoked opium all day, listened to Christian hymns float through the air, camped out for Hornbill festival, and stayed in Longwa, a village which was as remote as you could get on the border of Myanmar.

 It frightened and fascinated me at the same time and ultimately, I fell in love with the culture of Nagaland.